 This table should represent your potential hires.
 You can use it to budget positions.
-Make sure to include your plans for expanding teams, along with planned departures.
+Make sure to include your hiring plans for expanding teams, along with planned departures.

 You should also budget for unexpected vacancies.
 Calculate your turnover rate for the previous year, either by department or company-wide.
 This can help you estimate a budget contingency to cover some expected turnover.
 If you don’t have enough historical data, you can use the average turnover data for your industry.

 Based on your planning and estimated turnover, you can calculate the total number of new hires.
 For example, imagine you employ 400 people and plan to hire 100 more.
 Without any turnover, you would have 500 employees by the end of the year.
 If you estimate that 10% of your employees are likely to leave, then you’d need to fill 50 more positions to get to 500 total employees by year’s end.
 So, you would have to hire 150 people: 50 to replace current employees and 100 to fill new roles.

 - Job boards.
 Analyze previous expenses on job boards to draw useful conclusions.
 How much did you spend on Indeed, LinkedIn or niche job boards?
 Ask yourself which job boards worked for specific industries (e.g. sales, developers, financial positions).
 Use your estimated hires to calculate future job board fees.